-Thi Nguyen serves as InterSECT program director, and was co-PI on the Burroughs Wellcome Fund grant that provided pilot funding for InterSECT.
-Thi develops job sims and provides tips for job sim collaborators.
+Thi Nguyen serves as InterSECT project director, and was co-PI on the Burroughs Wellcome Fund grant that provided pilot funding for InterSECT.
+Thi leads nationally efforts with job sims developers, and provides tips for job sim collaborators.
 Thi also designs lesson plans for educators to use InterSECT in the classroom, hosts alumni and employers for flipped classrooms with job sims, and evaluates the impact of this resource.
-Thi is associate dean of graduate career and professional development at the Graduate School at Washington University in St. Louis, where she develops and implements programs and resources that promote career readiness.
+Thi currently consults in scientific workforce and education, and is former associate dean of graduate career and professional development at the Graduate School at Washington University in St. Louis.
 Thi has a PhD in Neuroscience from UT Southwestern Medical Center and completed postdoctoral research at the Gladstone Institutes in San Francisco.

 Kelly Albus is an environmental scientist and educator, and provides instructional design and graphic design expertise to InterSECT.
 Her interdisciplinary research involving citizen science, water, geography and higher learning is blended with her love for teaching at all age levels.
 She has worked as an educator and scientist at several universities, museums, zoos, and research agencies, and has a passion for sharing her love of nature with students of all ages.
 She loves getting outside with her husband and two girls, to birdwatch and canoe, and has written and illustrated field guides as a hobby.
 She has a BA from Texas Tech University, a MS in Biology from Tarleton State University, and a PhD in Environmental Science at the University of North Texas.

-Linet was project manager, job sim developer, co-evaluator, and job sim beta-test manager for InterSECT—and loved every minute of it!
-She is a freelance PhD consultant and co-founder/co-leader of the Unconscious Bias Project nonprofit that uses research-backed approaches to bring awareness of and tools to reduce unconscious bias in STEM fields.
+Linet was former project manager, job sim developer, co-evaluator, and job sim beta-test manager for InterSECT—and loved every minute of it!
+She is currently a freelance PhD consultant and co-founder/co-leader of the Unconscious Bias Project nonprofit that uses research-backed approaches to bring awareness of and tools to reduce unconscious bias in STEM fields.
 She received her PhD from UCSF in Molecular Biology and Biochemistry and enjoys applying her artistic creativity, scientific problem solving, and international background to supporting STEM communities.

-Liz Silva served primarily in a consulting role in the execution of the program, and is co-PI on the grant.
+Liz Silva served primarily in a consulting role in the execution of the project, and as co-PI on the grant.
+Liz developed the first job sim template.
 Liz is associate dean of graduate programs at the University of California San Francisco, and previously was the founding director of UCSF’s Motivating INformed Decisions Program, a career exploration program funded by an NIH Broadening Experiences in Scientific Training award.
 She is a former biomedical research scientist with interests and experience in science policy, particularly relating to publication and research ethics, reproducibility of research, and training of biomedical graduate students and postdocs.

 Serena serves as a copyeditor, job sim developer, and website specialist for InterSECT.
-She has interned at numerous literary agencies and publishing houses, including the Francis Goldin Agency, the Emma Sweeney Agency, and Bloomsbury Publishing, as well as at the New York Public Library for the Performing Arts.
-She currently works in digital production at The New Yorker.
+She currently works in NYC at a printing press and as a writer, and has worked in editorial production at The New Yorker.
 Serena earned her BA in English Literature from Columbia University and her MFA in Writing from Washington University in St. Louis.